THEMATIC AREA

 What defines and distinguishes humanitarian action?

-Humanitarian action has its own characteristics that distinguish it from any other type of intervention.
-It operates in specific contexts related to disasters, conflicts and displacement, is guided by ethical principles that no other form of cooperation shares, and prioritises certain types of actions, with technical standards that seek to guarantee a dignified and quality response for the people affected.
+Humanitarian action has its own characteristics that set it apart from any other type of intervention.
+It operates in specific contexts related to disasters, conflicts and displacement, and is governed by ethical principles that no other form of cooperation shares, even if this means confronting complex dilemmas.

 - A disaster triggers a humanitarian emergency when its scale exceeds the local response capacity and international assistance is required.